 A lease offer means an operator is interested in drilling on or near your property.
 The letter will typically include:

 This is a negotiation, not a take-it-or-leave-it situation.
 The first offer is rarely the best the company will do.
-You can negotiate the royalty rate, the bonus, the lease term, and the specific clauses in the lease.
+All provisions are negotiable, not just the bonus and royalty.
+Royalty rates should typically fall between 12.5% and 25%, with 1/5 (20%) increasingly common in active areas.

 Before signing anything, read our post on what to look for in a mineral lease.
 If the offer is significant, consider having a mineral rights attorney review the lease.